What are bed bugs?

 The only way to quickly and completely rid your residential and commercial property of a bed bug infestation is to partner with a professional pest control company.
 At M.A.D.
 Exterminators, Inc. we offer the responsive services needed to eliminate bed bugs from any residential or commercial property.
 Our experienced and highly trained technicians utilize chemical treatments to ensure complete bed bug control in Montgomery & Chester Counties.

-In addition, you can combine the services listed above to ensure complete bed bug protection.
-To learn more about controlling and eliminating bed bugs in Montgomery & Chester Counties home or business reach out to us at M.A.D.
+To learn more about pest control services in Montgomery & Chester Counties for homes or businesses reach out to us at M.A.D.
 Exterminators, Inc. today!

 How can I prevent bed bugs in the future?

 Preventing problems with bed bugs in Pennsylvania is a difficult task, but the following tips can help to reduce the chances of bed bugs finding their way into your home:

 Know what bed bugs look like and be able to identify the signs of their presence.